Coaching duo were part team that advanced to NCAA College Cup Final in 2004

 Former UCSB standout and veteran coach spent last season at Bradley

 Nate Boyden is in his first season as an assistant coach at Loyola University Chicago.
 Boyden, who helped UC Santa Barbara to a NCAA runner-up finish as a player in 2004, spent the 2012 campaign as an assistant coach at Bradley University.
+He also serves as the team's recruiting coordinator.

 "Nate is a fantastic addition to our staff for many reasons," Loyola head coach Neil Jones said.
 "First and foremost Nate is a great person who cares about the student-athletes, and places heavy emphasis on the positive soccer and academic experiences that are the cornerstone of the Loyola men's soccer program.
 On top of that, Nate is an outstanding young coach whose experiences as a collegiate and professional soccer player will be invaluable to our student-athletes, and the Loyola men's soccer program as a whole."